-RBC Royal Bank N.V ("The Bank") is focused on strengthening our overall business performance and client segments where we can be a leading competitor over the long term.
-In 2015, we improved our business performance through improved asset quality and operating efficiency, despite continued economic challenges and compressed margins as a result of competitive pressures.
+In the past year we continued our focus on strengthening our overall business performance and client segments where we can be a leading competitor over the long term.
+We improved our core business performance through improved asset quality and operating efficiency, in spite of continued economic challenges and compressed margins as a result of competitive pressures.